A points machine if your business regularly flies this low-cost airline.

 Chase charges higher-than-average balance transfer and cash advance fees for the Southwest Rapid Rewards® Premier Business Credit Card.

-For each balance transfer, you’ll pay whichever is greater, $5 or 5% of the transaction.
-For each cash advance, you’ll pay $15 or 5% of the amount of each transaction, whichever is greater.
+For each balance transfer, you’ll pay $5 of the transaction.
+For each cash advance, you’ll pay $15 or 5% of the cash advance amount, whichever is greater .
 Other providers only charge 3% of each transaction.

 Consider other cards if …